 People Don’t Want To See Signs Of Development In Nature

 The slaving oil-well is when most people draw the line when it comes to mixing natural settings and human development.
-I offer two pictures for your comparison.
+Up above I offer two pictures for your comparison.
 One is an unknown picture of immense beauty and another is a picture that looks similar to the Los Angeles freeway around 5 p.m.

 To some, the long line of cars and people is far uglier than the monotonous oil well.
 The beautiful pictures we see of national parks are often carefully staged, orchestrated-marketing ploys.
 Photographers often arrive early or late, because the perfect picture to them is car-and-people free, something that becomes far less likely when a plot of land moves from state or private hands to federal hands.
 The federal government is well aware of this and carefully selects people-free pictures for most of their marketing campaigns, all the while encouraging access for profit.